Commercial diving: Inspection and non-destructive testing

+Inspection of underwater structures, installations, and sites is a common diving activity, applicable to planning, installation, and maintenance phases, but the required skills are often specific to the application.
+Much use is made of video and still photographic evidence, and live video to allow direction of the inspection work by the supervisor and topside specialists.
+Inspections may also involve surface preparation, often by cleaning, and non-destructive testing.
+Tactile inspection may be appropriate where visibility is poor.

 Hazmat diving

 HAZMAT diving is one of the most dangerous branches of the commercial diving industry, employing highly skilled and experienced staff.

 Typical work involves diving into raw sewage or dangerous chemicals, such as paper pulp, liquid cement, or oil sludge.
 This leads to special requirements: